ShivanKaul/find-the-gecko/README.md

 - This game has **no backend**.
 Everything is stored in memory until the page refreshes or you start a new game.
 - The game is designed for **in-person** gatherings, passing a single device.

-Enjoy *Find The Gecko*!
+Enjoy *Find the Gecko*!
 Feel free to customize or extend it 🦎